 Hi Jill.
 Can you tell me more about them not setting.
 Are they still sticky?
 What type of oats are you using?

-AH YAY!
-I am so happy to hear that this recipe is a hit, Terrie!
-Thank you for your review + star rating, I really appreciate it!
+Absolutely!
+I am so glad you’re enjoying this recipe and it turned out great for you, Leah.
+Thank you for your review + star rating, I truly appreciate it!